Sir James Johnstone, 3rd Baronet

 Sir James was the son of Sir William Johnstone, 2nd Baronet.
 In 1719 he married Barbara Murray, daughter of Alexander Murray, 4th Lord Elibank.
-They had 14 children: 8 sons and 6 daughters.
+They had 14 children: 8 sons and 6 daughters, including Margaret Ogilvy.
 Johnstone succeeded to his father's baronetcy in 1727.

 He was the MP for Dumfries Burghs from 1743 to 1754.

 He was succeeded in the baronetcy by his son James (1726–1794), who became MP for Dumfries Burghs and then for Weymouth.